 What causes this mental illness?

 The main cause of anti-social personality disorder is still unknown.
 Experts have not yet confirmed the primary reasons for its development.
 However, there are some findings that child abuse or maltreatment can also cause ASP disorder.
+According to Kathleen Smith, PhD, LPC “Research on adopted children of parents with the disorder indicates that environment may also be a factor, such as when children receive poor discipline, have negative role models, or are not taught to respect the rights of others.
+Children of an alcoholic parent are also at increased risk.”
 The environment of the individual, as well as the manner of rearing, may also be one of the factors that can cause the development of this mental illness.

 According to a recent study, a large number of people with this disorder are composed of men.
 The same study also revealed that most of the persons suffering from anti-social personality disorder are already in prison.

 Additionally, some researchers claim that this disorder can also be hereditary.
 The composition of a person’s genes can contribute to the development of ASP disorder.
 At the same time, the way of life of the person can also be one of the triggering factors of this illness.

 These symptoms indicate that a person has anti-social personality disorder: